altomator/Image_Retrieval/README.md

 - OUT : output folder
 - format: XML only

-Note: some monoline OCR documents may need to be reformatted before running the extraction script, as it does not parse the XML content but use grep patterns (for efficiency reason).
+Note: some monoline OCR documents may need to be reformatted before running the extraction script, as it does not parse the XML content (for efficiency reason) but use grep patterns at the line level.
 Usage:
 >perl prettyprint.pl IN

-Example for the Europeana Newspapers subdataset *L'Humanité*, with ID computation and illustrations extraction:
+Example for the Europeana Newspapers subdataset *L'Humanité*, with ark IDs computation and illustrations extraction:
 >perl extractMD.pl -LI ocren Humanite OCR-EN OUT-OCR-EN xml

 ### B. Transform